 Critics of the new rules contend that they will negatively impact the ability of innovators to obtain effective proprietary rights.
 Legal challenges to the rules resulted in the April 1, 2008 decision in Tafas v.
 Dudas.
 There, the U.S. District Court for the Eastern District of Virginia concluded that the USPTO claims and continued application rules were substantive in nature.
 Because Congress has not granted general substantive rulemaking power to the USPTO, the District Court declared that the rules were void and therefore unenforceable.
-At the time of the publication of this report, the USPTO retains the option of appealing this judgment.
+The USPTO has appealed that judgment.
+At the time of the publication of this report, this outcome of this appeal is not yet available.